circuitworkbench/products/README.md

 # About
-CircuitWorkbench is schematic design and simulation application.
+CircuitWorkbench is circuit schematic design and simulation application.
 It is built on top of the Eclipse platform and runs the NGSpice library under the hood.

 ![about_dialog](https://github.com/user-attachments/assets/257c7f4b-f225-4c32-8589-c95af3b3b5c5)

+# Features
+- Rich tools palette to build circuit diagrams
+- Multi-page schematic editor to modify the circuit diagram and netlist source side-by-side.
+- Component development tools to create your own custom device models that can be used in the schematic diagrams.
+- Platform is completely extensible.
+Everything from circuit device models to the SPICE engine can be replaced or extended with your own custom versions.

 # New installation
 CircuitWorkbench is currently only supported on the Windows operating system.
 Support for other operating Systems maybe provided in the future.